Know your geospatial data services – which one is right for you

 WMTS is designed for the quick and efficient delivery of pre-rendered map tiles.
 It is used by web mapping applications to display geographic data, such as maps, satellite images, and terrain data, in a fast and responsive manner.

 WMS is a service that serves pre-rendered map images.
 It is similar to WMTS, but instead of delivering pre-rendered tiles, it delivers a single, pre-rendered image for a specific geographic area and scale.
-WMS is often used by GIS professionals and organizations to serve their maps to a broader audience, such as the general public or other organizations.
+WMS is often used by GIS professionals and organisations to serve their maps to a broader audience, such as the general public or other organisations.

 So, in conclusion, WMTS, WFS, and WMS are all web-based geospatial data services that deliver according to the differing needs of various audiences.